melvinp23/odin-recipes/README.md

 This project is a basic recipe website using HTML.

-As I completed this project, I will have the basic knowledge in developing using one of the fundametals in web development.
+As I completed this project, I hope I have the basic knowledge in developing using one of the fundametals in web development.